 Opposition is a relatively inexpensive procedure to resolve a trademark dispute without going to court.
 You can only file an opposition within a period of two months from the date of publication of the later trademark.
 If you want to take action against a conflicting trademark after that period, you can initiate a cancellation procedure at BOIP or challenge it in court.
 More about addressing trademark infringement

 In the course of the application procedure to register your trademark, you may also find yourself faced with an opposition.
-In that event, the owner (holder) of an identical or similar older trademark or the owner of another older IP right files an opposition to your more recent trademark registration application.
+In that event, the owner (holder) of an identical or similar older trademark or the owner of another older IP right files an opposition against your more recent trademark application.
 You are then the defendant.
 More about opposition against your trademark

 In both situations, an external IP professional can assist and advise you.
 Opposition is a complex legal procedure.
 It is important to work through the process carefully and correctly.